RiccardoBiffi/wallet-lib-test-tools/src/eth/README.md

 Keep this terminal window open while working with your local network.

+**IMPORTANT: closing this process will reset your blockchain, you would need to redo any transactions you may have done**

 ## Deploying the ERC20 Token

 To deploy your ERC20 token to the local network: